teabot/cascading-sequence-diagrams/README.md

 #Overview
+Sequence diagrams describing the standard life-cycles in Cascading's `Tap` API.

 Created with [seqdiag](http://blockdiag.com/en/seqdiag/) and excessive use of `^⌥H` in Eclipse.

 Note that within the diagrams the `<client>` and `<task>` components represent the tool and job-task in MapReduce nomenclature.
 These are considered an abstract boundary point because as Cascading developers we rarely care, understand, or know what these look like internally.
 They are considered black-boxes, implementing the Cascading runtime on some execution engine but exercising the public `Tap` API in a contractual manner.
 All other components map to their respective classes within the Cascading API.